Pet Lab [extended] #

 Adding a new method #

-property, we need to add a method to set the property.
+Now that we’ve added the species attribute, we need to add a method to set the attribute.

 If you scroll down to lines 9-12, we see an example of a method.
 A method is similar to a function.
-The only difference is that a method belongs to a certain class, like Pet
+The only difference is that a method belongs to a certain class, like Pet.

-|
+| |

 The

-property to whatever the user put as the parameter.e.g.
+set_name()method changes thenameattribute to whatever the user put as the parameter.e.g.

 my_pet.set_name('Bob')

-property, we need to be able to set the species
+Just like the name attribute, we need to be able to set the species of our pet.

-๐ป Add a new method called
+๐ป Add a new method called set_species().
+This method should change the species attribute of the Pet class.

 Testing your changes #

-method is working by jumping back into test_pet.py
+Let’s see if the species attribute and set_species() method is working by jumping back into test_pet.py.

-Test your changes by using set_species()
+๐ป Test your changes by using set_species() on pet1

 $ python test_pet.py